Particle-Network/iotex-particle-auth-aa-demo/README.md

 It also showcases how to sign simple messages.

-> The Next application is within the `particle-auth-aa` directory.
+> The Next application is within the `particle-auth-aa-iotex` directory.

 > 🛠️ Try the demo: [Particle Auth Next.js AA demo](https://iotex-particle-auth-aa-demo.vercel.app/)